 What a rimmed baking sheet is good for: I use rimmed aluminum baking sheets (in the industry, we call them "sheet pans"—I use half-size pans) for the vast majority of my oven tasks, whether it's baking off a tray of cookies, crisping up a tray of potatoes or broccoli, or even roasting a whole turkey or chicken.
 They're lightweight, inexpensive, and durable.
 Just be aware: You'll want to keep a separate set of pans and racks for high-temperature roasting and for baking, as the ones used for meats and vegetables tend to get a bit beat up.

 A Large Baking Dish (Casserole)

-For a cheaper casserole dish: This porcelain baking dish might be lacking in the looks department, but it's a fine choice for casseroles if pure performance is your only concern.
+For a slightly more budget-friendly buy, this porcelain baking dish might be lacking in the looks department, but it's a fine choice for casseroles if pure performance is your only concern.